michelecafagna26/vl-shap-demo/README.md

 gradio app.py
 ```
 ## Note ⚠️
 The visual explanation generation may take a while.
-Check out the logs check the progress of the algorithm.
+Check the logs to keep track of the progress.

 ## Hardware Requirements
 **The use of a GPU is strongly recommended.**